oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Quickstart.md

 ## CD3 QUICKSTART

-**After launching the Docker Container and connecting it to the OCI Tenancy, follow the below steps to quickly provision a compartment on OCI**.
+**After launching the Docker Container and connecting it to the OCI Tenancy, follow the below steps to quickly provision a compartment on OCI.
+Detailed instructions can be found at [RunningAutomationToolkit](/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md)**
 1. Pick up the excel [CD3-SingleVCN-template](/cd3_automation_toolkit/example) and add in the required compartment details in specified Comaprtments tab.
    Details on how to fill the data into the excel sheet can be found in the Blue section of each sheet inside the excel file.
 Make appropriate changes to the template eg region.
 Place Excel sheet at appropriate location in your docker container.